 Amy is Based on a Hitchhiker Named Monique Hoyt

-According to Stella Sands’ non-fiction book ‘The Dating Game Killer: The True Story of a TV Dating Show, a Violent Sociopath, and a Series of Brutal Murders,’ Rodney and Hoyt ended up in a mountainous region, where he took her naked pictures.
-Sands’ true crime account further adds that the serial killer bashed the girl’s head and made her unconscious, only to rape her when she was awake.
-The murderer reportedly sodomized Hoyt and choked her when she started screaming.
-Hoyt lost consciousness again, and when she woke up, she requested him not to reveal what he did to her to anybody.
-She pretended she wanted to stay with him to gain his trust and asked him whether they could go to his house.
+According to Stella Sands’ non-fiction book ‘The Dating Game Killer: The True Story of a TV Dating Show, a Violent Sociopath, and a Series of Brutal Murders,’ Rodney and Hoyt ended up in a mountainous region, where he took her explicit photographs.
+Sands’ true crime account further details that he attacked the young girl to such an extent that she lost consciousness.
+The serial killer then took advantage of her in the worst of ways before choking her when she started screaming.
+Hoyt lost consciousness again, and when she woke up, she reportedly requested him not to reveal what he did to her to anybody.
+As per ‘The Dating Game Killer,’ she also pretended she wanted to stay with him to gain his trust and asked him whether they could go to his house.

 The crime thriller depicts what happened next.
 Hoyt escaped from Rodney when he stopped at a gas station and went to the restroom.
 Instead of going to a café, she ran to a nearby motel and revealed what happened to her to the people there.
 In the film, the police officers capture the serial killer after Amy calls for them.
 However, in reality, the murderer drove away from the gas station by the time the officials appeared.
 Hoyt was taken to a police station, where she was given six photographs to identify her rapist based on the descriptions she had given to the officials.
 The teenager identified Rodney, paving the way for his arrest from his house.

 After his arrest, Rodney Alcala was interrogated by the police.
 He confessed to raping Monique Hoyt after stuffing her shirt in her mouth to silence her.
 The rapist was charged with rape and assault of the teenager with the intent to commit great bodily harm.
 However, the serial killer’s mother was able to bail him out soon.
 In October 1979, when the case reached the court, Hoyt failed to appear before a judge, only for the latter to order a psychiatric evaluation for the survivor.
 The case went to trial again in September 1980.
-By then, Rodney was on death row for murdering the twelve-year-old Robin Christine Samsoe.
+By then, Rodney was on death row for murdering the 12-year-old Robin Christine Samsoe.

 The short trial ended with a guilty verdict for Rodney, who was sentenced to nine years in prison for raping Hoyt.
 The prosecutors presented this conviction during the other trials of the serial killer.
 In one instance, the teenager’s father appeared before the court on behalf of his daughter, stating that she was “still so traumatized that she couldn’t bring herself to come to court,” as per Stella Sands’ ‘The Dating Game Killer.’